 Wesco International (WCC) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the maker of electrical and industrial maintenance supplies and construction materials had lost 5.48% over the past month, lagging the Computer and Technology sector's loss of 4.49% and the S&P 500's loss of 3.51% in that time.
+Prior to today's trading, shares of the maker of electrical and industrial maintenance supplies and construction materials had lost 10.85% over the past month.
+This has was narrower than the Computer and Technology sector's loss of 14.71% and the S&P 500's loss of 11.67% in that time.

-Wesco International will be looking to display strength as it nears its next earnings release.
-On that day, Wesco International is projected to report earnings of $4.37 per share, which would represent year-over-year growth of 59.49%.
-Our most recent consensus estimate is calling for quarterly revenue of $5.55 billion, up 17.3% from the year-ago period.
+Wall Street will be looking for positivity from Wesco International as it approaches its next earnings report date.
+The company is expected to report EPS of $4.37, up 59.49% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.55 billion, up 17.3% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $16.02 per share and revenue of $21.36 billion.
 These totals would mark changes of +60.52% and +17.22%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Wesco International.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Wesco International.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
 Wesco International currently has a Zacks Rank of #2 (Buy).

-Investors should also note Wesco International's current valuation metrics, including its Forward P/E ratio of 8.15.
-Its industry sports an average Forward P/E of 6.93, so we one might conclude that Wesco International is trading at a premium comparatively.
+In terms of valuation, Wesco International is currently trading at a Forward P/E ratio of 7.68.
+This valuation marks a premium compared to its industry's average Forward P/E of 6.56.

 The Electronics - Parts Distribution industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 87, putting it in the top 35% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 90, which puts it in the top 36% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.